matthewrmettler/mean-development-book/README.md

-# study-aid
+# mean-develoment-book
-(WIP) Responsive web app created to help students study textbooks using the SQ3R method.
+(WIP) Working through the MEAN Web Development book Amos Haviv and PACKT Publishing

+You probably aren't that interested in looking at this, unless you want to see how I work through the book.